kalpit4088/2Dgameopengl/README.md

-Graphics Assignment 1
+Graphics opengl project
 =====================

 Pacman Killer 2D game in OpenGL 3.
 More details in the statement [PDF](Assign1.pdf).

-Kalpit Pokra - 20161134
+Kalpit Pokra
 =======================

 ### Controls